-- dividends (and other distributions) payable in our common stock on shares of our capital stock; - the issuance to all or substantially all holders of our common stock of rights, options or warrants entitling them to subscribe for or purchase our common stock, or securities convertible into our common stock, at less than the then Current Market Price of such common stock (determined as provided in the indenture) as of the record date for shareholders entitled to receive such rights, options or warrants; - subdivisions, combinations and reclassifications of our common stock; - distributions to all or substantially all holders of our common stock of evidences of indebtedness of Community Health Systems, Inc., shares of capital stock, or other property (including cash or assets or securities, but excluding those dividends, rights, options, warrants and distributions referred to above, dividends and distributions paid exclusively in cash and distributions upon mergers or consolidations discussed below); - distributions consisting exclusively of cash (excluding any cash portion of distributions referred to in the immediately preceding clause, or cash distributed upon a merger or consolidation as discussed below) to all holders of our common stock in an aggregate amount that, combined together with (1) other such all-cash distributions made within the preceding 365-day period in respect of which no adjustment has been made and
+- dividends (and other distributions) payable in our common stock on shares of our capital stock; - the issuance to all or substantially all holders of our common stock of rights, options or warrants entitling them to subscribe for or purchase our common stock, or securities convertible into our common stock, at less than the then current market price of such common stock (determined as provided in the indenture) as of the record date for shareholders entitled to receive such rights, options or warrants;

+- subdivisions, combinations and reclassifications of our common stock;

-- (2) any cash and the fair market value of other consideration payable in connection with any tender offer by us or any of our subsidiaries for our common stock concluded within the preceding 365-day period in respect of which no adjustment has been made, exceeds 10% of our market capitalization (being the product of the Current Market Price per share of the common stock on the record date for that distribution and the number of shares of common stock then outstanding); and - the successful completion of a tender offer made by us or any of our subsidiaries for our common stock which involves an aggregate consideration that, combined together with (1) any cash and other consideration payable in a tender offer by us or any of our subsidiaries for our common stock expiring within the 365-day period preceding the expiration of such tender offer in respect of which no adjustment has been made and (2) the aggregate amount of any such all-cash distributions referred to in the immediately preceding clause above to all holders of our common stock within the 365-day period preceding the expiration of such tender offer in respect of which no adjustments have been made, exceeds 10% of our market capitalization on the expiration of such tender offer.
+- distributions to all or substantially all holders of our common stock of evidences of indebtedness of Community Health Systems, Inc., shares of capital stock, or other property (including cash or assets or securities, but excluding those dividends, rights, options, warrants and distributions referred to above, dividends and distributions paid exclusively in cash and distributions upon mergers or consolidations discussed below); - distributions consisting exclusively of cash (excluding any cash portion of distributions referred to in the immediately preceding clause, or cash distributed upon a merger or consolidation as discussed below) to all holders of our common stock in an aggregate amount that, combined together with (1) other such all-cash distributions made within the preceding 365-day period in respect of which no adjustment has been made and (2) any cash and the fair market value of other consideration payable in connection with any tender offer by us or any of our subsidiaries for our common stock concluded within the preceding 365-day period in respect of which no adjustment has been made, exceeds 10% of our market capitalization (being the product of the current market price per share of the common stock on the record date for that distribution and the number of shares of common stock then outstanding); and - the successful completion of a tender offer made by us or any of our subsidiaries for our common stock which involves an aggregate consideration that, combined together with (1) any cash and other consideration payable in a tender offer by us or any of our subsidiaries for our common stock expiring within the 365-day period preceding the expiration of such tender offer in respect of which no adjustment has been made and (2) the aggregate amount of any such all-cash distributions referred to in the immediately preceding clause above to all holders of our common stock within the 365-day period preceding the expiration of such tender offer in respect of which no adjustments have been made, exceeds 10% of our market capitalization on the expiration of such tender offer.

-We reserve the right to effect such increases in the conversion rate in addition to those required by the foregoing provisions as we consider to be advisable in order that any event treated for United States federal income tax purposes as a dividend of stock or stock rights will not be taxable to the recipients.
 We will not be required to make any adjustment to the conversion rate until the cumulative adjustments amount to 1.0% or more of the conversion rate.
 We will compute all adjustments to the conversion rate and will give notice by mail to holders of the notes of any adjustments.